 Research for All is an open access journal.
 Contributors and readers are from both inside and outside of higher education.
 They include researchers, policymakers, managers, practitioners, community-based organisations, schools, businesses and the intermediaries who bring these people together.
 The journal aims to raise the quality of engaged research by stimulating discussion about the effectiveness of engagement with researchers, research outcomes and processes.

 We are looking for articles that describe, explain and analyse engaged research.
 Articles may include words, images, audio and video.
 Submissions should fall into the following broad categories.
 We are particularly keen to receive co-authored contributions.

 To be considered for journal please send expressions of interest, outlines, abstracts or draft contributions to the journal’s managing editor, Pat Gordon-Smith (firstname.lastname@example.org).
 Please contact Pat if you have any enquiries about the journal.

 - Articles that investigate the relationship between theory and practice.
 These might be conventional academic research articles that generate, build and test theory.
 Or they might be vivid accounts, case studies, new insights or critical reflections about practice (2,000–7,000 words).

-This open-access, peer-reviewed journal is sponsored by the UCL Institute of Education and the National Co-ordinating Centre for Public Engagement.
+This open-access, peer-reviewed journal is sponsored by the UCL Institute of Education and the National Co-ordinating Centre for Public Engagement (NCCPE).
 This joint venture models the principles of public engagement in research through its editorial advisory board and associate editors who are drawn from within and beyond higher education.
-It is published by IOE Press.
+It is published by UCL IOE Press and is available on the ingentaconnect journals platform.
 People involved with the production of the journal are as follows.

 - Sandy Oliver, UCL Institute of Education, UK